-It was originally believed to be determined in Europe and migrated to the United States sometime during the 1970’s, when lotteries first began to become popular.
-It has most often been known and described by lotto math enthusiast as ‘Decades Analysis’.
+It was originally believed to be determined in Europe and migrated to the United States sometime during the 1970s when lotteries first began to become popular.
+It has most often been known and described by lotto math enthusiasts as ‘Decades Analysis’.

-Depending on the type of research scopes undertaken by the publishing author, the mathematical model for lotto probability draw pattern mathematics, can be accomplished and produced in a variety of different ways and methods.
-For the purposes of description within this article overview, the abbreviated terminology of Draw Pattern Mathematics (DPM) will be used.
+Depending on the type of research scope undertaken by the publishing author, the mathematical model for lotto probability draw pattern mathematics can be accomplished and produced in a variety of different ways and methods.
+For the purposes of description within this article, the abbreviated terminology of Draw Pattern Mathematics (DPM) will be used.

-What best describes the phenomenon of Draw Pattern Mathematics (DPM), is to understand that although lotteries are made up of many different combinations of numbers, from independent random draws.
-Winning lottery number combinations tend to form into different groups and pool sizes, just like when it rains and lands naturally on the ground due to the natural law of physics.
+What best describes the phenomenon of Draw Pattern Mathematics (DPM), is although lotteries are made up of many different numbers from independent random draws, winning lottery number combinations specifically tend to form into different groups and pool sizes, just like when it rains and lands naturally on the ground due to the natural law of physics.

-Winning lotto number combinations, tend do this in much the same way based on the natural flow of mathematics and the law of large numbers.
-Some past winning pools of number combinations tend to form much larger groups than others, even though the numbers are each selected randomly.
+Winning lotto number combinations tend to do this in much the same way, based on the natural flow of mathematics and the law of large numbers.
+Some groups of past winning number combinations tend to form much larger groups than others, even though the numbers are each selected randomly during the drawings.

-When we look at each particular lottery currently available at the Tinkermen Lotto Report, we can see from these examples below, that based on their Matrix Structures, each lottery will have its own total amount of pools sizes of draw pattern group types:
+When we look at each particular lottery currently available at the Tinkermen Lotto Report, we can see from these examples below that based on their Matrix Structures, each lottery will have its own total amount of draw pattern group types: